GabeScott/standard-works-vault/General Conference/1993 April - Peace through Prayer.md

 There have been many inspiring messages given from this Tabernacle pulpit about prayer.
 Today I add my testimony of the blessing of peace that comes through the miraculous power of prayer.

-Alexandre Dumas, in his classic tale The Count of Monte Cristo, wrote, “For the happy man prayer is only a jumble of words, until the day when sorrow comes to explain to him the sublime language by means of which he speaks to God.”
-(Trans.
-Lowell Bair, New York: Bantam Books, 1981, p.
-34.)
+Alexandre Dumas, in his classic tale *The Count of Monte Cristo,* wrote, “For the happy man prayer is only a jumble of words, until the day when sorrow comes to explain to him the sublime language by means of which he speaks to God” (trans.
+Lowell Bair \[New York: Bantam Books, 1981\], p.
+34).

 It was a happy, carefree time in my young life until on such a day, sorrow and tragedy brought me closer to God in humble, sincere prayer.
 In the summer of my thirteenth year, on a July night, I eagerly joined some neighborhood friends to light fireworks.
 Five of us took turns igniting the colorful assortment of Roman candles and rockets and firecrackers.
 Each was a new surprise with its burst of sights and sounds through the evening sky.